cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 Then you'll kill me.
 And then what?"

-Second man laughed, "What then?
+The second man laughed, "What then?
 Then you're dead!"

 Lasse turns to the second man: "Yes, well, and then?"

-He ran slightly red on his face, grabbed his jacket and pulled out a pistol so far that Lasse could see it.
+He ran slightly red on his face, grabbed his jacket, and pulled out a pistol so far that Lasse could see it.

 Second man cold: "We can do this right now.
 It's silenced and got uranium ammunition.